How to Wash a Quilt Properly: Quick and Easy Guide

 Machine Washing Quilts

-You will need a large load-bearing washing machine to wash your quilt.
-It’s also best to wash quilts separately from other laundry for efficiency.
+You will need a large load-bearing washing machine to wash a quilt.
+It’s also best to wash a quilt separately from other laundry for efficiency.

-Begin by loading your quilt into the machine; add half a cup of distilled white vinegar for added color retention.
+Begin by putting your quilt into the machine; add half a cup of distilled white vinegar for added color retention.

 Set your washing machine to a delicate cycle with cold water, and turn off the spin settings if possible.